 Bob Russo: My pleasure.

-Robert Westervelt: Part of the job with the Council is to
+Robert Westervelt: Part of the job with the Council is to oversee the

 training and certification of Quality Security Assessors.
 There have